 }

 In the previous pseudocode listing, UPDATE_TIME_RATE is the required real-time update rate.
-When the elapsed time between the game loop cycle is greater than the UPDATE_TIME_RATE, update() will be called until it is caught up.
+When the elapsed time between the game loop cycle is greater than the UPDATE_TIME_RATE, update() will be called until it has caught up.
 This means that the draw() operation is essentially skipped when the game loop is running too slowly.
 When this happens, the entire game will appear to run slowly, with lagging gameplay input responses and skipped frames.
 However, the game logic will continue to function correctly.

 Notice that the while loop that encompasses the update() function call simulates a fixed update time step of UPDATE_TIME_RATE.
 This fixed time step update allows for a straightforward implementation in maintaining a deterministic game state.
 This is an important component to make sure your game engine functions as expected whether running optimally or slowly.